itnifl/myMovieApi/README.md

 });
 ```
 ###Following routes exist:
+	1. '/' - lists all routes and theyr descriptions.
-	1. '/moviesAsHTML' - returns all movies in folder specified in sourceDir in config.js as a Bootstrap Carousel, but does not include dependecies(jQuer and Bootstrap).
+	2. '/moviesAsHTML' - returns all movies in folder specified in sourceDir in config.js as a Bootstrap Carousel, but does not include dependecies(jQuer and Bootstrap).
-	2. '/moviesAsHTML/true' - returns all movies in folder specified in sourceDir in config.js as a Bootstrap Carousel, and does include dependecies.
+	3. '/moviesAsHTML/true' - returns all movies in folder specified in sourceDir in config.js as a Bootstrap Carousel, and does include dependecies.
-	3. '/moviesAsList - returns jSON formattet information about all movies in folder specified in variable sourceDir in config.js as presented by omdbapi.com.
+	4. '/moviesAsList - returns jSON formattet information about all movies in folder specified in variable sourceDir in config.js as presented by omdbapi.com.
-	4. '/getImage/:image'  - returns a cached image and returns it to the client, given that you know the file name and give it as the argument :image.
+	5. '/getImage/:image'  - returns a cached image and returns it to the client, given that you know the file name and give it as the argument :image.

 Maintainers
 -----------